nflu/MNIST/README.md

 Also it is super important that you have some way to save the configuration of your model after training.
 I accidentally lost hours worth of a trained model.

 Good luck future self (or whoever is reading this) with training your models :)

+# How to View Results
+I saved the training data and best weights and biases I found so far in a dictionary called ```data``` and using pickle, saved it in the file ````data.pickle```.
+The current code on notebook demonstrates how to load the weights and biases and examine the training data.